UdhayaKumarSekar/matrix-groups/README.md

 ## This project is part of my personal portfolio and showcases my ability to design, structure, and develop full web solutions from scratch.

 ## 🚀 Features
+    - Built with React + TypeScript
+    - Styled using TailwindCSS
     - Fully responsive UI
-    - Modern layout with clean typography
+    - Modular components architecture
     - Dedicated pages for:
         - Courses
         - Training Programs